 Our board of directors adopted our 2019 inducement stock incentive plan, or the Inducement Plan, in October 2019, initially reserving 1,000,000 shares for issuance under the Inducement Plan.
 The Inducement Plan was established and intended to be administered in accordance with Nasdaq Stock Market rules and stockholder approval was not required.
-In October 2019, we filed a Registration Statement on Form S-8 with the SEC to register under the Securities Act of 1933, as amended, or the Securities Act, the initial 1,000,000 shares issuable under the Inducement Plan.

-In March 2020, our board of directors adopted an amendment to the Inducement Plan to increase the number of shares reserved for issuance under the Inducement Plan by 1,000,000 shares, for a total of 2,000,000 shares in the aggregate.
-In May 2020, we filed a Registration Statement on Form S-8 with the SEC to register under the Securities Act the additional 1,000,000 shares issuable under the Inducement Plan.
+In March 2020, February 2021, September 2021 and December 2021, our board of directors adopted amendments to the Inducement Plan to increase the number of shares reserved for issuance under the Inducement Plan by 1,000,000 shares, 600,000 shares, 1,000,000 shares and 1,000,000 shares, respectively.